Khiara Keating: 2023–2026

 Keating became the youngest goalkeeper to win the WSL Golden Glove, keeping 9 clean sheets in total.
 She finished the season with the most minutes played for an English under-21 year old in the WSL season, helping to successfully gain a call up to the senior squad.

+In June 2026, the BBC reported that Keating had rejected a contract extension with City to pursue consistent playing time.

+Liverpool

+In July 2026, Keating left Manchester City and joined fellow WSL club Liverpool.
+She was understood to have signed a three year contract with the club.

 International career

 Youth

 She made one appearance for England under-15's and made her debut for the under 19 side in 2022 U-19 Championship qualification against the Republic of Ireland on 20 October 2021, keeping a clean sheet in a 1–0.
 In summer of 2022, she started in each group stage of the final tournament.
 On 25 August 2022, Keating was named as part of the England under-23 squad for a fixture against Norway, where she was as unused substitute keeper.
 In October 2022, Keating played in 2023 U-19 Championship qualification with the under 19s, keeping a clean sheet against Slovenia.
 In September and November 2023 she was again selected for the team despite not making any appearances.

 On 28 November 2024, Keating made her debut for the under-23s against Norway as part of a U23 Euro fixture resulting in a 0–0 draw.